dremio-hub/arrow-flight-client-examples/java/flight-sql-jdbc-oauth/README.md

 # Arrow Flight SQL JDBC OAuth Java Examples

 This module shows how to use the Arrow Flight SQL JDBC `19.0.0` driver with OAuth connection properties instead of manually calling Dremio's `/oauth/token` endpoint in application code.
+It also includes a Dremio Software basic-auth inbound impersonation example.
 It covers:

 - `client-credentials`
 - `token-exchange`
 - `dremio-impersonation`
+- `software-impersonation`

 ## Prerequisites